tbystrican/n8n-nodes-veniceai/README.md

 This is an n8n community node.
 It lets you use Venice.ai API in your n8n workflows.

-[Venice.ai](https://venice.ai) provides a private and uncensored AI API with features like document uploads, image generation, and customizable interactions, available in both free and paid Venice Pro versions.
+[Venice.ai](https://venice.ai) provides a private and uncensored AI API with features like document uploads, image generation, vision models, and customizable interactions, available in both free and paid Venice Pro versions.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.